mjhong0708/amp/README.md

 # Amp: Atomistic Machine-learning Package #

 *Amp* is an open-source package designed to easily bring machine-learning to atomistic calculations.
-This project is being developed at Brown University in the School of Engineering, primarily by Andrew Peterson and Alireza Khorshidi, and is released under the GNU General Public License.  *Amp* allows for the modular representation of the potential energy surface, allowing the user to specify or create descriptor and regression methods.
+This project is being developed at Brown University in the School of Engineering, primarily by Andrew Peterson and Alireza Khorshidi, and is released under the GNU General Public License.  *Amp* allows for the modular representation of the potential energy surface, enabling the user to specify or create descriptor and regression methods.

 This project lives at:
 https://bitbucket.org/andrewpeterson/amp